GarrethD/Cypress.io_POC/README.md

 # Thank You
 Thank you for Reading this long Readme.
-I hope it was informative and gave a lot of info based on the apprach I took on writing RestAssure tests.
+I hope it was informative and gave a lot of info based on the apprach I took on writing Cypress tests.